Holistic Optimal Label Selection for Robust Prompt Learning under Partial Labels: Methodology

 where \(\boldsymbol{\alpha}\) and \(\boldsymbol{\beta}\) are scaling vectors, \(\oslash\) denotes element-wise division, \(\mathbf{r}\) and \(\mathbf{c}\) are the source and target marginal distributions defined above, and \(\mathbf{M}\) is the Gibbs kernel \cite{cuturi2013sinkhorn} derived from the cost matrix.

-After computing the optimal transport plan \(\mathbf{P}^{\text{ot}} \in \mathbb{R}^{B \times C}\), which encodes the soft assignment between instances and candidate labels, we can select the best "global-harmony" label $y^{\text{{ global}}}$ with the largest transport mass.
-Compared with "local-consensus" candidate, this strategy ensures that the selected label not only respects the candidate constraint but also reflects the global semantic alignment established via the transport plan, thereby promoting consistency across the entire training set.
+After computing the optimal transport plan \(\mathbf{P}^{\text{ot}} \in \mathbb{R}^{B \times C}\), which encodes the soft assignment between instances and candidate labels, we select $y^{\text{global}}$ as the label with the largest transport mass.
+Unlike $y^{\text{local}}$, this global selection considers not only the candidate constraint but also the semantic alignment captured by the transport plan, thereby improving consistency across training instances.